 Response: The Medical Board (Board) concurs with this recommendation.
 The Board has been working to finalize written policies and procedures for the entire Diversion Program.
 These policies and procedures are awaiting final review and approval by the Board's legal counsel.
 The policies and procedures will include direction to all parties to ensure required documentation is provided to the Program.
-The policies and procedures will include direction, but also will provide direction to the case manager as to his/her responsibility to update the Diversion Tracking System (DTS) and the participant's file.
+The policies and procedures will not only inform the reporting party of their requirement to provide written verification/documentation, but also will provide direction to the case manager as to his/her responsibility to update the Diversion Tracking System (DTS) and the participant's file.
 The policies and procedures also will require the case manager supervisor to conduct follow-up on compliance by case managers for each participant's required documentation by all pertinent parties.

 Moreover, the Board will be looking into the feasibility of having all documentation for a participant's file scanned into the DTS so it is documented and readily available for all staff to review.
 Reports could be generated from the scanned documents indicating whether they have been received.
-This will greatly assist both the case managers in follow-up of their cases as well as provide the case manager-supervisor II the necessary tools to oversee the work of the case managers.
+This will greatly assist both the case managers in follow-up of their cases as well as provide the case manager supervisor II the necessary tools to oversee the work of the case managers.